bobbyrward/borkedbot/README.md

 ##### Typical output: `Completely random jibberish`
 ##### Cooldown: `30 seconds`
 ##### Arguments:
-`[two word seed]` - Takes two words and tried to create a sentence using those to start with.
+`[two word seed]` - Takes two words and tries to create a sentence using those to start with.
 Typically inferior to using the command without the argument.

 ----